aster94/GoProControl/README.md

 On the ESP32 there is the possibility to use the dual core architecture with the FreeRTOS framework, check [`ESP32_FreeRTOS.ino`](examples/ESP32_FreeRTOS/ESP32_FreeRTOS.ino)

 An advantage use of the `getStatus()` and `getMediaList()` can be seen in [`ArduinoJson.ino`](examples/ArduinoJson/ArduinoJson.ino), you would need to download the `ArduinoJson` library

+To improve the connection stability is very important to always close the connection with `end()`

 **Important:** Before uploading to your board you have to change the SSID, password and camera model from `Secrets.h`